 Get a $25,000 head start with a UWA Engineering Scholarship.

 About the scholarship

-The University of Western Australia provides this scholarship to encourage high-achieving students to undertake a major in Engineering Science, and subsequently the Master of Professional Engineering (MPE) at the University by accepting the offer of an Engineering Direct Pathway into the MPE.
+The University of Western Australia provides this scholarship to encourage high-achieving students to undertake the Engineering Science major or the Automation and Robotics double major, and subsequently the Master of Professional Engineering (MPE) at the University by accepting the offer of an Engineering Direct Pathway into the MPE.

 Direct Pathways for high school leavers

 - UWMEA (Arts)

 - UWMER (Automation and Robotics)

 - UWMEC (Commerce)

 - UWMEP (Philosophy [Honours])

 - BBiomedSc + MPE